4 Fashion Ideas To Help The Groom Stand Out

 Wearing a subtly different jacket from those of your groomsmen is a sure-fire way to make your mark.
 For a daytime affair, wear a cutaway coat, but have your boys wear stroller coats instead.
 If you select a double-breasted jacket, put your men in a single-breasted cut.
 Or, put yourself in a one-button jacket and have the groomsmen sport a three-button version.
-If your tux has a satin lapel, the boys’ could be plain.
+This groom wore a shirt with black buttons, and his groomsmen wore a plain white button up shirt.
 Another option: wear a white dinner jacket, and put the groomsmen in traditional black tuxes (or vice versa).

 A Fancier Flower